-If you cannot use the -SubscriptionStreams parameter (described later in this topic), consider creating multiple publications.
+If you cannot use the -SubscriptionStreams parameter, consider creating multiple publications.
 Spreading articles across these publications allows replication to apply changes in parallel to Subscribers.

 Use independent agents rather than shared agents if you have multiple publications on the same Publisher (this is the default for the New Publication Wizard).

-Run agents continuously instead of on very frequent schedules.
+Run agents continuously instead of on frequent schedules.